-The Automated Journey Builder is a new way to create and edit Automated Program campaign flows.
+The Automated Journey Builder is a way to create and edit Automated Program campaign flows.
 It's more powerful and easier to use than our Classic editor.

 Create a New Program

 To create a new automated program in the Automated Journey Builder:

-- Click the Blue Plus Sign at the top of the Automated Programs listing page
+- At the top right of the Automated Programs listing page, click:

-- You'll be redirected to the Automated Journey Builder to build your new program
+- The Automated Journey Builder opens to build your new program.

 Edit a Program

 To edit an existing automated program in the Automated Journey Builder:

 - Go to Automation > Automated Programs.